Ernest J. Moniz is Chief Executive Officer and President of the EFI Foundation.

-Professor Moniz (Pronounced MO-neez) previously served as Under Secretary of Energy from 1997 until January 2001 with science, energy, and nuclear security responsibilities.
-Before that, he was the Associate Director for Science in the Office of Science and Technology Policy from 1995 to 1997, with responsibility for the physical, life, and social sciences.
+Professor Moniz previously served as undersecretary of energy from 1997 until 2001 with science, energy, and nuclear security responsibilities.
+Before that, he was associate director for science in the Office of Science and Technology Policy from 1995 to 1997, with responsibility for the physical, life, and social sciences.
 He was a member of the President’s Council of Advisors on Science and Technology as well as the Defense Threat Reduction Advisory Committee from 2009 to 2013.
-He also served on the Blue Ribbon Commission on America’s Nuclear Future that provided advice to the President and the Secretary of Energy, particularly on nuclear waste management.
+He also served on the Blue Ribbon Commission on America’s Nuclear Future.

-Professor Moniz was a member of the Massachusetts Institute of Technology faculty from 1973 until 2013 when he was appointed Secretary of Energy.
-Now, he is the Cecil and Ida Green Professor of Physics and Engineering Systems emeritus at MIT, as well as the Special Advisor to the MIT President.
-He is co-chairman of the Board of Directors and CEO of the Nuclear Threat Initiative, a non-profit organization that has advanced innovative solutions for securing nuclear materials, building international cooperation for nuclear disarmament and nonproliferation – preventing the spread of disease and reducing radiological threats.
+Professor Moniz was a member of the Massachusetts Institute of Technology (MIT) faculty from 1973 until 2013 when he was appointed secretary of energy.
+Now, he is the Cecil and Ida Green Professor of Physics and Engineering Systems emeritus at MIT, as well as the special advisor to the MIT president.
+He is co-chairman of the board of directors and CEO of the Nuclear Threat Initiative.

-At MIT, Moniz was the Founding Director of the MIT Energy Initiative (MITEI) and Director of the Laboratory for Energy and the Environment.
-MITEI grew to involve over a quarter of the faculty across the entire Institute, launched new educational programs for energy, and established novel models for industry-faculty engagement that simultaneously provided individualized company research portfolios with a commons approach that lifted the entire energy enterprise.
+Moniz was the founding director of the MIT Energy Initiative (MITEI) and director of the laboratory for energy and the environment.
+MITEI grew to involve over a quarter of the faculty across the entire institute, launched new educational programs for energy, and established novel models for industry-faculty engagement that simultaneously provided individualized company research portfolios with a common approach that lifted the entire energy enterprise.

-Moniz was also Head of the MIT Department of Physics during 1991-1995 and 1997 and Director of the Bates Linear Accelerator Center from 1983-1991.
-His physics research centered on the development of a theoretical framework for understanding intermediate energy electron and meson interactions with atomic nuclei.
-Since 2001, his primary research has focused on energy technology and policy, giving him a leadership role in MIT multidisciplinary technology and policy studies addressing pathways to a low-carbon world (Future of Nuclear Power, of Coal, of Natural Gas, and of the Nuclear Fuel Cycle).
-These studies had a significant impact on energy policy and programs nationwide.
+Moniz was also head of the MIT Department of Physics from 1991 to 1995 and 1997 and director of the Bates Linear Accelerator Center from 1983 to 1991.
+His physics research centered the development of a theoretical framework for understanding intermediate energy electron and meson interactions with atomic nuclei.
+Since 2001, his primary research has focused on energy technology and policy, giving him a leadership role in MIT multidisciplinary technology and policy studies addressing pathways to a low-carbon world (Future of Nuclear Power, of Coal, of Natural Gas and of the Nuclear Fuel Cycle).
+These studies had significant impact on energy policy and programs nationwide.

-Professor Moniz serves on the Board of Directors of both publicly traded and private companies in the energy and security sectors.
-He also served on the Boards of several non-profit energy industry organizations and, through EJM Associates, is a high-level advisor to several energy-related companies, investment firms, and policymakers.
+Professor Moniz serves on the board of directors of both publicly traded and private companies in the energy and security sectors, and through EJM Associates, offers private advice to a variety of clients.